slowestwind/Notes_SQL/README.md

 ## TO CREATE THE TABLE
-To create the table in existing database name such as databaseName just you have created using the CREATE DATABASE.
+To create the table in existing database such as databaseName.
+Follow the below command.

 ```
 CREATE TABLE tableName(